 Shower and rest rooms.

 Where is Pagudpud?
 Pagudpud or Pagudpod as its now and again called is delightful one day and great the next. many say it's the Boracay of the North, We explain it is Boracay as it once was!
 And that's why it's so popular.
 It is Boracay as it was 25 years ago!
 The virgin white sands of Saud Beach are located at Pagudpud and so is this lovely resort

-The sleepy rural coastal village of Pagudpud is located on the most Northern tip of Luzon, in the Philippines and is about 50 miles up the seashore from Laoag City, the capital of Ilocos Norte province.
-It is also around 350 miles north of Manila, you could drive, catch a autobus or take a flight to Laoag City.
+The sleepy rural coastal village of Pagudpud is located on the most Northern tip of Luzon, in the Philippines and is about 50 miles up the coast from Laoag City, the capital of Ilocos Norte province.
+It is also around 350 miles north of Manila, you could drive, catch a bus or take an airline flight to Laoag City.